ayoskovich/personalSite/content/project/trust-but-verify/index.md

 ## Motivation

 A recent [bloomberg article](https://www.bloomberg.com/news/articles/2020-05-11/why-chicken-is-plentiful-during-the-pandemic-and-beef-is-not?srnd=premium&utm_medium=social&utm_source=twitter&utm_campaign=socialflow-organic&utm_content=markets&cmpid%3D=socialflow-twitter-markets&sref=XQtHDW1P) authored by [Justin Fox](https://twitter.com/foxjust) piqued my interest.

-## What's the point
-Is this going to be easy to do or hard?
-Clearly I could reach out to the author of the article directly and ask about the process, but is that how it should be?
-What is the expectation for putting numeric estimates in articles?
-The author here has cited a few sources, but all I get to is the over arching site.
-It's now my job to go and try and find the data used.

-If there is a huge difference in me getting it myself and what the author did, should the author be expected to be more explicit about the data gathering / analyzing process?
+In the article, Fox describes how the prices and consumption of 3 different types of meat have changed over time.
+He gives some good insights into why the price of chicken has stayed relatively low in recent years (due to the ease of automation).
+I would encourage you to give the article a read.

+In the article, Fox brings up a large amount of statistics and percentages.
+My goal here is to go out, find the data he references, and perform an identical analysis.
+Then, I'll see if I get the same numbers as him.
+I'll just say here that I'm not calling into question Fox's statistics.
+This is more meant to be an exercise in reproducible research than anything.

 ## Goals
+Like any good project, let's create some concrete goals.

-1. See if I can recreate some of the numbers he describes in his post (not because I don't believe him, but I'm just curious).
+1. Recreate some of the numbers he describes in his post.
-  - "poultry costs U.S. consumers 62% less in inflation-adjusted terms than it did in 1935"
-  - "Pork, now also raised mostly at factory scale indoors, is 12% cheaper"
-  - "Beef, which isn’t, costs 63% more. "
-  - 'U.S. Consumption of Boneless Meat' Graph, U.S. Department of Agriculture

 2. Take his article a step further in some aspects.
-  - TODO
+  - How has the price change in recent times differed between the different types of meat?

 ## Process
+I decided to go to where he points in order to get the data.
+If you aren't interested in the technical details, feel free to skip to the conclusion.

+[Here](https://github.com/ayoskovich/chickens_trust) is the repo for my analysis.

+[Here](https://github.com/ayoskovich/chickens_trust/blob/master/price_check.md) is the accompanying materials (markdown file).

-## Summary
+## Parting Thoughts
+Here are my parting thoughts.